CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 Step6: Start L2/L3 traffic
 """""""""""""""""""""""""""

-This section can be controlled by enabling/disabling argument: `tgn-start-traffic`.
+This section can be controlled by enabling/disabling argument: `tgn-disable-start-traffic`.

 If this flag is enabled, ``Genie`` harness will start L2/L3 traffic on the Ixia device and wait for `tgn-steady-state-convergence-time` seconds after starting